Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 westeurope 2.8%

 Azure sits between AWS and Google in distribution philosophy.
-55% of traffic routes globally (Azure Front Door, CDN), while 45% distributes across 75 named regions.
-That 75-region footprint is the largest of any cloud provider.
+55% of traffic routes globally (Azure Front Door, CDN).
+The other 45% distributes across 75 named regions — the largest footprint of any cloud provider.

 The region-level data shows a more even spread than AWS.
-No single Azure region exceeds 5.2% (eastus), compared to AWS's 41.5% concentration in us-east-1.
-Azure's workload distribution across regions reflects its enterprise customer base, where compliance requirements force geographic distribution of data and compute.
+No single Azure region exceeds 5.2% (eastus), versus AWS's 41.5% concentration in us-east-1.
+That reflects Azure's enterprise customer base, where compliance requirements force geographic distribution of data and compute whether you want it or not.

-North Europe (3.4%) and West Europe (2.8%) together give Azure 6.2% European representation, higher than any other hyperscaler's named European share.
+North Europe (3.4%) and West Europe (2.8%) together give Azure 6.2% European presence — more than any other hyperscaler's named European share.

 Region Share of OCI Requests